ShernOc/Collaborative-Blog-Backend/README.md

 - Commenting System: Users can comment on blogs.
 - Collaboration: Users can invite others to collaborate on their blog posts.
 - Publishing: Users can publish their blogs when they are ready.
-- Admin Functionality: Future plans for admin users to add or delete other users.

 # Models:
 - Models